mkg0908/mkg0908/README.md

 Hi, I’m Manali 👋
-Technical Program Manager (PMP) with experience delivering large-scale software systems and driving execution across the full SDLC.
+Software Developer and Technical Program Manager (PMP) with experience delivering large-scale software systems and driving execution across the full SDLC.

 I work at the intersection of:
 • Backend systems and APIs